Axis Appearance and Position

-To reverse an axis (along with series which are associated with it), use the Axis.Reverse property.
+To rotate an axis (and its associated series), use the Axis.Reverse property.

 To position an axis within a chart's diagram, use the Axis2D.Alignment property.
 For all types of axes (primary and secondary), you can define the Near and Far alignment.
 For the primary axes, there is a special option (Zero), which places the axis exactly where the zero level of another primary axis is.

-- To show or hide an axis, use the Axis2D.Visibility property.
-And, to control its visibility in panes, use the Axis2D.VisibilityInPanes property.
+- Use the Axis2D.Visibility property to show or hide an axis.
+To control axis visibility in panes, use the Axis2D.VisibilityInPanes property.